abhisheks008/DL-Simplified/HandNavigationLandmark/README.md

 1. Run the HandAnalysis.ipynb file in Google Colab
 2. You will get a best.pt file which is actually the model trained.

-Use this code and the best.pt file to to real time tests.
+Use this code and the best.pt file to do real time tests.

 ```
 from ultralytics import YOLO